dcgadmin/extensionmigrationassistant/README.md

 - Known Performance issues with Extension pack.
 - Reduce Code readability and future development or refactor.
 - No Documentation, Maintainence for future releases or enhancement.
-- Tightly coupled with a Specific Cloud Vendor and not open move freely.
+- Tightly coupled with a Specific Cloud Vendor and not open to move freely.

 ## How Conversion Extension Pack is Introduce